Geneva-Robovikes/Robot-2022/README.md

 6) Press "Enable" to start the Robot!

 If things get a bit spicy, press space for an emergency stop.
 To restart the robot after, press the restart button on the roboRIO.
+*You do not need to wait to connect, as soon as you hit the button you are good.

 ## **How to make a Pathweaver path**
 1) Open Pathweaver 2022.